Piccadilly Project

 A new musical changing the world - one rocking chair at a time

 Lunch at the Piccadilly is based on Clyde Edgerton's best selling novel and N.Y.
 Times Notable Book of the same name.
 With songs by Drama Desk Award winner Mike Craver and directed by Steve Umberger, the show has been developed at the York Theatre Company in New York and in four productions.
-It was also the subject of a unique sponsorship and collaboration between Playworks and Aldersgate in its 2015 production.
+It was also the subject of a unique collaboration between Playworks and Aldersgate at Blumenthal Performing Arts.

 "The themes about family and aging are universal...A funny and heartfelt hit, worthy of its' creators' estimable talents."